hermanmk/jexercise-data-analysis/README.md

 ## Jupyter notebooks
 The Jupyter notebook files (.ipynb extension) are primarily used for data exploration and experimentation.
+The two most notable notebooks are:

-### Bokeh notebook
+### Bokeh.ipynb
 The Bokeh notebook contains the tool we developed to assist with data analysis and visualization.
 As the name suggests, we based the tool on the Bokeh framework ([Bokeh documentation](https://bokeh.pydata.org/en/latest/)).
 Bokeh is fully compatible with Jupyter notebooks and integrates seamlessly.
 The tool enables reading DataFrames (stored in CSV files) and easily plotting the chosen Series.
 The tool scales the data automatically before plotting and provides tooltips to inspect data points.
-When clicking on a data point, the corresponding source code snapshot is loaded in the element next to the plot window.
+When clicking on a data point, the source code snapshot from that time stamp is displayed in the element next to the plot window.

+### Classify struggling.ipynb
+This notebook contains the 10 samples which we inspected during our experiments.
+The results from running our classification algorithm on these samples are displayed in this notebook, in the form of plots and tables.
+Each sample is also prefaced with some information about which grade the student achieved and comments on how the student approached the exercise.

 ## Python modules